dataforseo/TypeScriptClient/docs/classes/SerpBingOrganicLiveAdvancedResultInfo.md

 > `optional` **items**: [`BaseSerpElementItem`](BaseSerpElementItem.md)[]

-Defined in: main.ts:65933
+Defined in: main.ts:65966

-items featured in the faq_box
+additional items present in the element if there are none, equals null

 #### Implementation of